 The American Library Association (ALA) is committed to promoting and advancing the librarian profession.
-To demonstrate this commitment, the ALA and its units provide more than $300,000 annually for study in a master's degree in library and information studies from an ALA accredited program, or for a master's degree in school library media program that meets the ALA curriculum guidelines for a National Council for Accreditation of Teacher Education (NCATE) accredited unit.
+To demonstrate this commitment, the ALA and its units provide more than $300,000 annually for study in a master's degree in library and information studies from an ALA accredited program, or for a master's degree with a specialty in school librarianship that meets the ALA curriculum guidelines for a Council for the Accreditation of Educator Preparation (CAEP) accredited unit.
 See the ALA Office of Accreditation's website for a list of ALA-Accredited programs.
-See the American Association of School Librarians' (AASL) website for the list of Nationally Recognized NCATE-AASL Reviewed & Approved School Library Media Education Programs.
+See the American Association of School Librarians' (AASL) website for the list of Nationally Recognized CAEP/AASL Reviewed & Approved School Librarianship Education Programs.

 You can apply for a variety of scholarships through the single online application hosted by the ALA Scholarship Program.
 Review the following pages for more information on special areas of support or individual scholarship guidelines and benefits:

 The scholarship process is open annually from September - March.
 Applications and reference forms (which must be submitted on-line) are available during that time period.
 Instructions and general information remain available year round.

 Before starting, read the ALA Scholarship FAQ and carefully review the requirements in each category for the scholarships to which you are applying.
 Then complete the online application.
 PLEASE NOTE: It is only necessary to complete ONE online application regardless of the number of scholarships you apply for.
 You may apply for as many scholarships as you are eligible for by checking the appropriate boxes on the application form.

 The following items are required for all scholarship applications.
 Be sure to check the requirements of the specific scholarship for which you are applying because you may need to mail additional documents.

 - Required.
 Completed online application (which includes a personal statement).